Lord Kelvin

 • Had a successful career as an electric telegraph engineer and inventor, gaining public recognition, wealth, fame, and honor.

-• Made significant improvements to the mariner’s compass, enhancing its reliability.
+• Improved the mariner’s compass, enhancing its accuracy and reliability for navigation.

 • Absolute zero is defined as the lowest limit of the thermodynamic temperature scale, where the enthalpy and entropy of an ideal gas reach their minimum value, taken as 0.